jirivorel/Hands-on_2023-11_IBP/README.md

 To get the full potential of this course, each of the participants should be (or should have):
   -  **be a registered user of MetaCentrum** (due to the process involving application approval and propagation of a new account, it is necessary to apply for an account no later than a day before the course).
-  -  **know login information - username and password** (which were created during the application process).
+  -  **know login information - username and password** (created during the application process).
   -  **have a laptop with a working internet connection.**
-  -  **be able to log in to the remote server (via ssh protocol).**
+  -  **be able to log in to the remote server (via SSH protocol).**

 > [!NOTE]
 > This course is designed for participants with no command-line (CLI) knowledge.
 But this knowledge is recommended.
 All commands and shell scripts used during the course are pasted below and can be directly copied.

 > [!NOTE]
 > No data and software tools need to be downloaded/installed before the course.
-Data will be downloaded during the course, and all software tools (freely available for non-commercial usage) are already available for Metacentrum users.
+Data will be downloaded during the course, and all software tools (freely available for non-commercial usage) are already available for MetaCentrum users.

 ## Dedicated resources